top of page

 There are two basic envelope styles, writes Ernest W. Nicastro of the Positive Response company, that aim to impel a mail recipient to open your envelope:

-Making your envelope look personal
+Envelope Style 1.
+Make your envelope look personal

-Using this technique, you use a heavy, high-quality paper stock, closed-face, #10 envelope with the recipient’s name and address printed on it.
+Using this technique, you use a heavy, high-quality paper stock, closed-face, number 10 envelope with the recipient’s name and address printed on it.
 No addressing label.
 No see-through window.
 A postage stamp, not printed or metered postage.
 No envelope headline.
 Consider leaving your company’s name or logo off the envelope.
 Instead, print a name and address such as “ Joe Johnston, 914 South Hoover Street, Suite 250, Los Angeles, CA 90006” on your envelope’s return-address corner card.

-Treating your outer envelope like a billboard
+Envelope Style 2.
+Treat your outer envelope like a billboard

 In the billboard approach, you make no attempt to disguise the fact that your mail is advertising.
 In fact, as the name implies, using this technique means that you treat your envelope as a billboard— actually printing an arresting headline on the outside.
 If you are offering something free, tell your printer that you want the magic word “FREE!” printed on your envelope in a second color, looking like a rubber stamp.
 When writing your headline, stress the chief benefit you are offering and make it grab attention.
 Don’t give away too much information up front.